LunaSare/datelife_paper1/README.md

 To reproduce any version of this manuscript, you will need the R packages `datelife`, `drake`, `knitr` and `rmarkdown` installed.

-Then, choose the version you want to reproduce, for example `biorxiv_2019.09.28.Rmd`.
+From the root directory, choose the version of the paper that you want to reproduce, for example `biorxiv_2019.09.28.Rmd`.
 You can open this in RStudio and hit the `knit` button.
 Or you can go to the R terminal and use rmarkdown::render("biorxiv_2019.09.28.Rmd", "all")

-File structure:
+Project file structure:

 - paper.Rmd: Go here if you want to modify the main parts of the manuscript: intro, methods, results, discussion, conclusion, disclaimers, thanks.
 - paper_references.tex: Contans the bibtex of references.
 Any new reference should be added here in bibtex format.